 Meet with UI Ventures Staff (and, possibly, UIRF)

 We’ll discuss the pros and cons of starting a company and whether it makes sense to submit your invention to the UIRF, if you have not already done so.
 After reviewing your invention and defining the product or service you plan to deliver, we’ll help determine which path makes the most sense for you, and inform you of available local, regional and national resources.

 Pre-Venture and Research Stage

 During this stage, we will work with the founding team to assist in completing market discovery.
 This is done through our I-Corps Lean Startup process.
-You will be encouraged to participate in entrepreneurial training and apply for gap funding, as appropriate.
+You will be encouraged to participate in entrepreneurial training.
 If ready, we may introduce you to a potential mentor.

 Form the Company

 If the research stage yields favorable results, the next step is to officially form the company.
 To do so, you will work with outside attorneys to set up the company.
 After your company is formed, you will be required to complete a Conflict of Interest (COI) Form to update your COI status with the University and allow for appropriate conflict management.
 During this stage, we also work with you through the process of finding incubation space, developing a business strategy, management team, marketing strategy, financial projections, and more as needed for your particular situation.

 Once ready, the UIRF and UI Ventures will help prepare you to sign an Option agreement.
 Option agreements serve several purposes to help you develop both your startup and your technology including:

 - Ensuring the UIRF does not pursue other companies or license your technology to someone else.

 - Signaling your commitment to funding groups that you intend to develop the technology.